ethereum/EIPs/SIPS/sip-12.md

 Implementing a maximum gas price on exchange transactions and setting it just below the gas price of oracle update transactions will prevent front running and minimize disruption to legitimate exchanges (for normal users who don't need their exchange to be mined immediately and can wait a few blocks).

 The example below illustrates how this mechanism will function:

-1. An oracle updates the current "Fast" and "Fastest" gas price to 20 gwei and 25 gwei respectively
+1. An oracle updates the current `fast` gas price to `20` gwei on-chain.
-2. The Synthetix contract reads this and updates the max gas price for exchanges to a weighted AVG (configurable via SCCP) between Fast and Fastest
-3. The synthetix.exchange dApp reads the current max gas price of 23.5 gwei and sets this as the max gas price
-4. The exchange rates oracle updates its gas price to 125% (configurable via SCCP) of Fastest, 31.25 gwei
-5. A frontrunning bot detects a spot market deviation of >.3% (assuming a fee of 30bps)
+2. A frontrunning bot detects a spot market deviation of `>.3%` (assuming a fee of 30bps).
+It issues an exchange at the highest GWEI allowed by the `Synthetix` contract, which is `20` from above.
-6. The Oracle detects the same price deviation
+3. The SNX Oracle reads both `fast` on-chain (`20`) and `fastest` off-chain (`30` say).
+It updates its gas price to `125%` (configurable via SCCP) of `fastest`.
+Which is `37.5` gwei
-7. Both txs are broadcast simultaneously, the exchange at 23.5 and the rate update at 31.25
+4. Both txs are broadcast simultaneously, the exchange bot at `20` and the SNX Oracle rate update at `37.5` gwei
-8. The rate update confirms first ensuring that the frontrunning bot always gets he current live rate from the spot market
+5. The rate update confirms first ensuring that the frontrunning bot always gets the current live rate from the spot market

 It is important to note that this mechanism relies on two components:

 1. An oracle with accurate and timely estimates for gas prices in the network (this is non-trivial)
 2. A real-time exchange rates oracle that can respond quickly to price deviations

 It is possible, and even probable that this mechanism could still be frontrun, although with far less frequency than the current mechanims, if the gas price estimates are inaccurate and/or delayed and a sufficiently sophisticated frontrunning bot can reliably predict the likelihood of a spot rate change greater than 30bps faster than the oracle.

 ## Test Cases